gvolpe/vim-setup/README.md

 Start an `sbt` session and run `metalsSetup` the first time.
 Leave the session open and start `NeoVim` in a different terminal, it should start working as soon as you open a scala file of that project.
 I got working these features:

-- [x] Autocompletion on both my source and my dependencies.
+- [x] Autocompletion on both my source and my dependencies source.
+- [x] Jump to definition on both my source and my dependencies source.
-- [x] Compiler errors in realtime.
+- [x] Compiler errors in real time.
-- [x] Unused imports warnings.
+- [x] Unused imports warnings in real time.
-- [ ] Sort imports. (possible by using vim-scala as well)
+- [ ] Sort imports (possible by using vim-scala).
-- [ ] Remove unused imports.
+- [ ] Remove unused imports (still no support).
+- [ ] Rename functions and variable names (not working).

 And I haven't fully explored it yet!